sleevezipper/hass-workstation-service/README.md

 This sensor checks the current CPU load.
 It averages the load on all logical cores every second and rounds the output to two decimals.

+### GPULoad

+This sensor returns the current GPU load.
+This should work for both NVidia and AMD GPU's.

+### GPUTemperature

+This sensor returns the current temperature of the GPU in °C. This should work for both NVidia and AMD GPU's.

 ### UsedMemory

 This sensor calculates the percentage of used memory.